Richard Thomas (mathematician): Awards and honours

 sophisticated technical proofs that is characteristic of Thomas’s work."

 In 2010 he also was invited speaker for the algebraic geometry section at the International Congress of Mathematicians in Hyderabad, where he delivered a lecture on mirror symmetry.
 Thomas was elected a Fellow of the Royal Society (FRS) in 2015.

 His contributions to algebraic geometry led to his election to the 2018 class of fellows of the American Mathematical Society.
+For 2025 he was awarded the Oswald Veblen Prize in Geometry, shared with Soheyla Feyzbakhsh.